 But then I decided to dig deeper and try to understand the benefits of mindfulness and how I could make that a regular part of my lifestyle.
 While doing so, I realized how powerful meditation was in the context of managing stress.

 So I started using Muse’s guided meditation sessions on a regular basis and noticed the calming effects they had on me.
-Fast forward a couple of months and I’m now using my Muse headband for meditation more often than I use it for sleep tracking.
+Fast forward two years and I’m now using my Muse headband for meditation more often than I use it for sleep tracking.
+It’s become one of my go-to stress mitigation tools.

 I know that meditation may sound like a foreign concept — at least that’s how I felt about it up until recently.
 But now I strongly believe that practicing mindfulness on a daily basis can have a profound impact on your mental, emotional and physical well-being, and I encourage you to give it a try.